 Durant’s Point forms an extensive marsh on the west side of Hatteras Village, providing a natural buffer for the village — dissipating storm and wave energy — while protecting water quality and fisheries habitat.
 A point of land adjacent to Durant’s Point protects the entrance to Hatteras Harbor.
 This point of land was threatened by a high rate of erosion.
-In 2009, the North Carolina Coastal Federation partnered with the landowners and contracted a local marine engineer to develop a living shoreline design.
+In 2009, the Coastal Federation partnered with the landowners and contracted a local marine engineer to develop a living shoreline design.

 This project involved stabilizing the shoreline with a low-profile granite sill.
 The sill was placed 30 feet offshore, and the shoreline was regraded for marsh grass creation.
 The project protects nearly 330 linear feet of shoreline and created and protects nearly 1.2 acres of coastal marsh.

 Construction of the living shoreline was a community effort.
-Students learned about marsh and oyster habitat and ecology and their value in enhancing water quality throughout the school year.
+Students learned about marsh and oyster habitats and ecology and their value in enhancing water quality throughout the school year.
 As an end-of-year field trip, the students helped plant marsh grasses behind the sill.
 Student and adult volunteers donated more than 300 hours of their time to this project.
 The Dare County Commissioners and Hatteras residents and businesses also enthusiastically endorsed the living shoreline.
 Because Durant’s Point is not accessible by road, transporting students and volunteers to the restoration site was a challenge.
-Fishermen offered the use of their boats, and two local outdoor provision companies, Kitty Hawk Kites and Hatteras Watersports, donated use of their kayaks.
+Fishermen offered the use of their boats, and two local outdoor provision companies, Kitty Hawk Kites, and Hatteras Watersports, donated the use of their kayaks.

-Durant’s Point living shoreline is one of the case studies used in a recent report assessing why people choose natural infrastructure for protecting and restoring shorelines.
+Durant’s Point living shoreline is one of the case studies used in a report assessing why people choose natural infrastructure for protecting and restoring shorelines.
 Read the report here.